C&R RanchEight-Month (November - June) Cattle Ranching Apprenticeship in Paskenta, California

 Expected work hours: On average the job will be 6 days a week, 40 hours total.
 However, workdays are quite variable according to the tasks to be done and other factors such as the weather.

-Stipend: The monthly stipend is determined each year, based on available funding; it is typically around $850 take-home pay.
-This is paid at the end of each month, and can be directly deposited to your bank.
+Stipend: The monthly stipend is determined each year, based on available funding; it is typically about a net of $1,000 per month.
+A portion of the stipend is paid every two weeks and will be directly deposited to apprentice’s bank.
 The stipend may or may not cover monthly expenses for the apprentice based on his or her needs and lifestyle.
-The position does not allow time for a second job, so the apprentice should consider his or her budgetary needs before applying to this position.
+The position does not allow time for a second job.
+The apprentice should consider his or her budgetary needs before applying to this position.

 Housing: The Eklands will provide a one bedroom – one bath house that is located on the Paskenta ranch.
 The unit will be fully furnished, including dishes, cookware, towels, sheets, etc. The Ekland’s will provide utilities, water, and garbage pickup.
 Please note: housing can be provided only for the apprentice.
 Spouses, significant others, and/or children cannot be accommodated on the ranch.

 Communications: The Eklands will provide WIFI to the house and a small TV.
-The apprentice will be responsible for maintaining his/her own cellphone service.
-It is important to recognize that reception for all three of these services is limited on the ranch.
+The apprentice will be responsible for maintaining his/her own cell phone service.
+Please note that reception for all three of these services is limited on the ranch.

-Quivira Coalition Activities: This apprenticeship is offered through Quivira Coalition’s New Agrarian Program, but is on a different schedule from the majority of other apprenticeship opportunities.
-In most years, the apprentice would be required to attend the annual Regenerate Conference, hosted with Holistic Management International and the American Grassfed Association, in Albuquerque in November.
-Due to covid-19, the conference is being hosted virtually instead.
-Our hope is that we will be able to host in-person gatherings again in spring of 2021.
-If we are able to host in person gatherings in the spring, this apprentice would have the opportunity to join the spring orientation with the apprentices who are on the March – November schedule.
-The apprentice will have access to supplemental education calls that were conducted and recorded by Quivira earlier in the year in 2020.
-All apprentices are also required to write several short reports during their apprenticeship; these reports will go through the NAP Coordinator at Quivira, and be posted on the Quivira website.
+Quivira Coalition Activities: This apprenticeship is offered through Quivira Coalition’s New Agrarian Program, but follows a different schedule from the majority of other apprenticeship opportunities.
+The apprentice is expected to attend the annual Regenerate Conference, hosted with Holistic Management International and the American Grassfed Association, in Albuquerque in November.
+In 2020, due to Covid-19, the conference was hosted virtually.
+Quivira hopes that it will be able to resume in-person gatherings again by the fall of 2021.
+If limitations arising from the pandemic continue, Quivira will continue to maintain virtual contact with the apprentices and mentors.
+The apprentice will have access to supplemental education calls that were conducted and recorded by Quivira earlier in 2020 and 2021.
+All apprentices are also required to write several short reports during their apprenticeship.
+These reports will go through the NAP Coordinator at Quivira and be posted on the Quivira website.

 Time off: The apprentice will have one fixed day off a week.
 If an apprentice needs additional days for specific activities, he or she should let the mentors know as soon as possible.
 Additional days off cannot be guaranteed.
 Please note that the ranch and the cattle dictate workflow over the course of the apprenticeship.